The Chinese Radical: 垂

 chuí

-Left: metal 钅, right: suspend, hang down 垂 (A vehicle 車 with a loose tire that almost drops off)
+Left: metal 钅, right: suspend, hang down 垂 (A vehicle 車 with two further wheels, of which one is loose and almost drops off.)
+[Here: Bell 钟 seen from above with bell body 口 and bearing axle 丨]

 HSK 6